Written by Medicover Team and Medically Reviewed by

 Chickenpox and Shingles Connection

 The varicella-zoster virus remains latent in the dorsal root ganglia after the initial chickenpox infection.
-Reactivation of the virus later in life leads to shingles, which can cause severe pain and complications, especially in older adults.
+Reactivation of the virus later in life can lead to shingles, which can cause severe pain and complications, particularly in older adults.

 Risk Factors for Shingles